hrbrmstr/sergeant/README.md

 You can download Drill from <https://drill.apache.org/download/> (use "Direct File Download").
 I use `/usr/local/drill` as the install directory. `drill-embedded` is a super-easy way to get started playing with Drill on a single workstation and most of my workflows can get by using Drill this way.
 If there is sufficient desire for an automated downloader and a way to start the `drill-embedded` server from within R, please file an issue.

-Theren are a few convenience wrappers for various informational SQL queries (like `drill_version()`).
+There are a few convenience wrappers for various informational SQL queries (like `drill_version()`).
 Please file an PR if you add more.

 The package has been written with retrieval of rectangular data sources in mind.
 If you need/want a version of `drill_query()` that will enable returning of non-rectangular data (which is possible with Drill) then please file an issue.